 This beer-tail comes from Michael Przybyl, the beverage manager at David’s Club at the Hilton Orlando.
 He likes adding beer to cocktails because it helps maintain their effervescence when they’re gently stirred rather than vigorously shaken.
 “Beer has become very sophisticated and is the perfect base for a cocktail,” he says.
 “Besides, why should liquor have all the fun in a cocktail?”
 Short answer: It shouldn’t.

-Washington, D.C., restaurant and bar Roofers Union gets high marks for its beer program, so it’s little surprise that some suds have bled into the cocktail list.
-As the drink’s name would suggest, the Here Comes the Sun is bright in both color and flavor.
+Washington, D.C., restaurant and bar Roofers Union gets high marks for its beer program, so it’s little surprise that suds have bled into the cocktail list.
+As the drink’s name would suggest, the Here Comes the Sun is brilliant in both color and flavor.
 Rye whiskey lends a spice and depth that play well with the ginger and lemon.
 A splash of wheat beer ties the citrus and spice elements together, giving the whole shebang a refreshingly fizzy mouthfeel.